awanczowski/marklogic-multi-model-search/README.md

 The typical way to egress data from MarkLogic is create your own APIs via Data Services <https://docs.marklogic.com/guide/java/DataServices>.
 This will allow you to proxy MarkLogic with a Java Middle Tier.
 The examples that we illustrated in this search can be easily converted to a Data Service.
 See `src/main/ml-modules/root/ds/search` for the Data Service configuration and main module.
 The Java source code can be found under `src/main/java/com/marklogic/example`

 In other cases, you may just want to call an out of the box REST API with a client that does not have a native client SDK.
 You can easily serialize your optic query plan by calling `.export()` this will create a JSON document that can be passed to the `/v1/rows` API.
-See exmples `examples/egress.r` to pull the data into R Data Frames or `examples/egress.py` to pull the data into Python Pandas.
+See examples `examples/egress.r` to pull the data into R Data Frames or `examples/egress.py` to pull the data into Python Pandas.